yoavniran/cypress-intercept-formdata/README.md

     </a>
 </p>

-This package is intended to be used with Cypress.io intercept command.
+This package is intended to be used with [Cypress.io](https://www.cypress.io/) [intercept](https://docs.cypress.io/api/commands/intercept.html) command.

-As of version 6.3+ the request.body accessed from the intercept is an ArrayBuffer for multipart/form-data requests.
+As of version 6.2 or 6.3 the request.body accessed from the intercept is an ArrayBuffer for multipart/form-data requests.

 This makes it difficult to work with the body of the request and make assertions on it.